imicer/ocp4-workshop/00-kube-basics/README.md

 ## Service

-Expose the deployment with a service using the imperative command.
+Expose the deployment with a service (svc) using the imperative command.

 ```bash
 oc expose --name="service-example" \